-Our expert team of licensed electricians provide both commercial and residential electrical panel services in Greenwood, Delaware, as well throughout Sussex County, Kent County, and Sussex County Delaware.
+Our expert team of licensed electricians provide both commercial and residential electrical panel services in Greenwood, Delaware, as well throughout Sussex County, Kent County, and New Castle County Delaware.
 We also provide services throughout the Eastern Shore of Maryland.

 Most of us don’t realize how much we rely on electricity to navigate our daily lives.
 From our appliances, to our computers and televisions, even the locks on our doors, almost everything we interact with is powered in some way by electricity.
 That reliance on electric power leaves us vulnerable to sudden surges that can bring life to a halt.